-Our marketable securities at December 31, 2018, included investments in U.S. Treasury bills with a fair value of \$299.8 million.
-The impact of a 100-basis point increase in interest rates would result in a decrease in market value of these securities of \$0.1 million, while a 100-basis point decrease in interest rates would result in an increase in market value of \$0.1 million at December 31, 2018.
-We had no such investments outstanding as of December 31, 2017.
+At December 31, 2018, our marketable securities included investments in U.S. Treasury bills with a fair value of \$299.9 million.
+The impact of a 100-basis point increase or decrease in interest rates would not have had a significant impact on the market value of these securities.
+We had no such investments outstanding as of December 31, 2019.